DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Tools Evaluation

 \subsubsection{Result Analysis}

 We evaluate the effectiveness of the tools based on the automated analysis results and provide some insightful findings.

-Table~\ref{Fig:success_analysis} demonstrate the number of smart contracts that are successfully analyzed by each tool.
-We notice that Slither obtain the highest successful analysis rate (86\%), this is likely because Slither is a relatively mature industrial product with continuous updates, while other academic tools receive little upgrade once proposed.
+\textbf{Successful Analysis Rate.} Fig.~\ref{Fig:success_analysis} shows the number of smart contracts that are successfully analyzed by each tool.
+We notice that Slither obtains the highest successful analysis rate, about 88\% ($\frac{5,847}{6,665}$), this is likely because Slither is a relatively mature industrial product with continuous updates, while other academic tools receive little upgrade once proposed.
 We also find that other tools fail to analyze many smart contracts.
-We perform further analysis and illustrate the reasons as follows: 1) The analysis scope of tools are limited by Solidity versions.
-Specifically, although we have selected the tools that support analyzing smart contracts with multiple versions, there are still some versions are not supported by tools.
-2) Some design flaw in tools lead to failure of analysis, such as the Solidity compiler embedded in tools cannot correctly find dependent files.
+We perform further analysis and illustrate the reasons as follows: (1) The analysis scopes of tools are limited by Solidity versions.
+Specifically, although we have selected the tools that support analyzing smart contracts with multiple versions, there are still some versions that are not supported by tools (e.g., the newly proposed versions after the tools are proposed).
+(2) Some design flaws in tools lead to failure of analysis, such as the tool running out of memory during analysis and throwing error, the tool failing to compile contracts with its built-in compilation settings.

-Based on the labels in our dataset, we perform a file-level evaluation on the analysis results of tools.
-Specifically, if the tools reports the weaknesses in the vulnerable Solidity files with corresponding labels, we consider the tools successfully detect the true weaknesses.
-Table~\ref{tab:analysis_results} shows the analysis results of the selected tools on our dataset.
+\textbf{Weakness Detection.} Based on the labels in our dataset, we perform a file-level evaluation on the tools' analysis results.
+Specifically, if the tools report the weaknesses in the vulnerable Solidity files with corresponding labels, we consider that the tools successfully detect the true weaknesses.
+Table~\ref{tab:analysis_results} shows the results of the analysis, which only shows the SWC weaknesses whose number is greater than 0 and can be detected by at least one tool.
+In this table, if the element in the table is represented as a number, it means that the tool for the corresponding column can detect the SWC-ID weakness of the corresponding row.
+In total, the tools support the detection of 21 kinds of SWC weakness.
+Slither supports detecting the most kinds of SWC weakness, and some tools (e.g., Sailfish and eTainter) only support detecting a few kinds of SWC weakness.

+In general, the tools show their limited effectiveness in detecting SWC weaknesses within audit reports.
+Next, we illustrate the detection results in detail from three perspectives: True Positive, False Positive, and False Negative.